Popular subjects

 Artificial intelligence and machine learning engineering

 Their job typically involves extensively researching and designing AI systems that can run without human input.
-This is one of the highest-paid roles, with an attractive pay, according to Indeed.
+AI and machine learning offer some of the highest-paid roles, with an attractive pay, according to Indeed.

 Petroleum engineering